Not All Crypto Nations Are Created Equal

 Lucerne’s University of Applied Sciences (HSLU), a founding member of the Crypto Valley Association, recently hosted the world’s first IEEE-accredited conference on blockchain technology.
 It also helped develop the blockchain-based e-voting solution that was trialed in Zug earlier this month.

 Against this backdrop, the future for other aspiring blockchain nations takes on a different perspective.
 Places like Malta, Gibraltar or Lichtenstein cannot keep up.
 Talent may be attracted to these various locations with the initial re-location of a company, but growing to scale is a different story.

 That’s where education can help fill the gap - and where Switzerland can prosper.

 There is another aspect as well.
 Educating about blockchain means not only grooming future engineers.
 It also means opening the eyes of those who still don’t understand the technology - and therefore oppose it.

 Here the Swiss attitude of respect and pride in their university system plays an important role.
 In other words, the thinking goes: if it can be taught at university, it must be okay.
 In this respect, the link between education, government and public opinion is very close and may prove to be the differentiator between Switzerland and places with an equally impressive university system, but less respect for it.
 (Think United States…)

-So it is, perhaps, no surprise that Swiss Federal Councillor Johann Schneider-Ammann, the same who first called for a “Crypto Nation” back in January of this year is not only Minister of Economy, but also Education.
+It is, perhaps, no surprise that (now former) Swiss Federal Councillor Johann Schneider-Ammann, the same who first called for a “Crypto Nation” back in January of last year is not only Minister of Economy, but also Education.

 After all, the two go hand in hand.